-- 4. Submission of a Draft Grant Proposal on the first day of the fall semester in a student's third year in the program (or following four regular semesters in the program) to the Candidacy Committee.
-The proposal should be a full draft, developed with all the component elements needed for a competitive extramural grant (e.g. scholarly impact, methods, budget, bibliography). - 5.
-Graduate students have two options for their PhD Candidacy Assessment.
+4. Successful Completion of Qualifying Exams or Essays.
 By the end of the spring semester in their second year, students must decide upon which option they would like to take and share this information with the DGS and their Candidacy Committee.
 In both cases, students will develop an extensive bibliography, or "reading list" related to their research.
-Please see Appendix A for further details, in "Qualifying Exams/Essays." - 6.
-An approved dissertation proposal of 10-12 pages (double-spaced) is also required to obtain candidacy for the PhD; this is to be submitted to the Candidacy Committee and DGS no later than the last week of the spring semester of the student's third year. - 7.
-For students not bilingual in both English and their field research language, the passing of a language examination in the appropriate field research language.
-If the research is being conducted primarily in English, an examination must be completed in a major scholarly language (such as French, German, or Spanish).
-The examination period is 90 minutes and must result in (at least) 1,000 words of translation into English.
-The material for translation must be derived from an academic journal article in anthropology or a closely related social science, and the article must be approved by both the expert evaluator and the DGS prior to the examination.
-Expert evaluators must be invited by the student themselves and be (a) an expert in the language (such as a college-level language instructor) or a native speaker who holds a Ph.D. (in any discipline). - 8.
-The creation of an undergraduate syllabus on a topic of the student's choosingo, to be developed in ANTH 650.
-The syllabus must be The syllabus must be submitted to the DGS and department administrator within 2 weeks after the end of the ANTH 650 semester.
-Please see Appendix A "Syllabus" for further details on content. - 9.
-The maintenance of good academic standing.
+Please see Appendix A for further details, in "Qualifying Exams and Essays."

+5. An Approved Dissertation Proposal of 10-12 pages (double-spaced) is to be submitted to the Candidacy Committee and approved by all members no later than the last week of the spring semester of the student's third year.
+(A complete grant proposal for NSF or Wenner-Gren can be used to fulfill the dissertation proposal requirement).

+6. A Language Examination is required for all students not bilingual in both English and their field research language.
+Language competency will be tested in the pertinent field language, required for research.
+If the student's research is being conducted primarily in English, an examination must be completed in a major scholarly language (e.g. Cantonese, French, German, Hindi, Italian, Japanese, Mandarin, Modern Standard Arabic, Portuguese, Spanish, etc.).
+The examination period is 90 minutes and must result in (at least) 1,000 words of translation into English; use of a dictionary is allowed, but online translation services are not.
+The material for translation will be a portion of an academic journal article in anthropology or a closely related social science; the article must be approved by both the expert evaluator and the DGS prior to the examination.
+Expert evaluators must be invited by the student themselves and be (a) an expert in the language (such as a college-level language instructor) or a native speaker who holds a PhD (in any discipline).

+7. An Undergraduate Syllabus on a topic of the student's choosing, to be developed in ANTH 650.
+The syllabus must be submitted to the DGS within 2 weeks of completing ANTH 650.
+Please see Appendix A "Syllabus" for further details on content.

+8. Maintenance of Good Academic Standing.
 The departmental requirements for good academic standing are more stringent than those set by the university.
 The department will consider any student whose cumulative grade point average falls below 3.0 in any semester to be on academic probation.
-It will dis-enroll from the program any student whose grade point average falls below 3.0 for two consecutive semesters.
+Any student whose grade point average falls below 3.0 for two consecutive semesters will be dis-enrolled from the program.
 Good academic standing is also evaluated in the end of year faculty panel and self-report.

-FOR ATTAINMENT OF THE PHD
+II.
+REQUIREMENTS FOR ATTAINMENT OF THE PHD IN SOCIOCULTURAL ANTHROPOLOGY

-I. Selection of a Dissertation Committee.
+1. Selection of a Dissertation committee.
 Faculty serving on the dissertation committee should be invited and confirmed by the end of the student's third year.
-A committee chair should also be named.
-(When submitting forms for the advancement to candidacy students must name committee members and submit a tentative title for the dissertation.)
+A dissertation committee chair should also be officially named and recorded with the Anthropology administrator and DGS.
 The Dissertation Committee must include two regular (tenured or tenure-track) faculty in the department and one Rice faculty member from outside the department.
 Seating an extra-departmental member from outside the university is possible, but must be coordinated well in advance and several restrictions apply.
-Official signatories for the dissertation will be the two department faculty Dissertation Committee members with the third as the extra-departmental reader.
+Official signatories for the dissertation are the two departmental faculty Dissertation Committee members and the Rice faculty member (non-departmental).
 Students must have three Dissertation Committee members, with one additional member possible for a maximum of four.